Jury selection begins in 2nd trial in Whitmer kidnap plot

 People are also reading…

 Fox lived in the Grand Rapids area and Croft is from Bear, Delaware.
-They regularly communicated with other extremists who were disgusted with public officials over COVID-19 restrictions early in the pandemic, evidence showed.
+They regularly communicated with other extremists who were angry with Whitmer and various public officials, evidence showed.

+“This is not a political forum,” U.S. District Judge Robert Jonker said during opening remarks to the jury pool.

+Convicting or acquitting the men can't be influenced by “whether you like Governor Whitmer or dislike Governor Whitmer,” the judge said.
+“It's not if you think masking mandates or vaccine mandates or any other response was good or bad policy.
+It's not a proxy for any of those things.”

 The jury will hear secretly recorded conversations and see text messages and social media posts favoring violence.
 Defense attorneys, however, will hammer away at the credibility of undercover FBI agents and informants who fooled the group into thinking they were allies.